key2peace/firestone-bot/README.md

     - Mercenaries

 ## Installation
-- Ensure you have at least python 3.2 installed
+- Ensure you have at least [Python 3.1](https://www.python.org/downloads/) installed
 - Install [Tesseract](https://tesseractocr.org/#install)
 - Ensure python and tesseract are in your path
 - Then: